vrav/pyg-menu/README.md

 ![img1](https://i.imgur.com/PNFOV6u.jpg)

 This is a quick and dirty menu system I created in an evening because I wanted a menu when right-clicking i3bar on my linux install.
+Note, this only works on linux (and possibly OSX running X11, if Xlib does the same things there).

 ## Prerequisites
 Before you can run the script, you need a few things.